 Redeemable Preference Shares These have a fixed tenure at the end of which they are to be redeemed by the issuer.
 Further, they also carry a fixed rate of dividend.
-Hence, preference share capital has the characteristics of debt and is treated as such by CARE in its analysis.
+Hence, preference share capital has the characteristics of debt and is treated as such by CARE Ratings in its analysis.
 Compulsorily Convertible Instruments Such instruments are compulsorily convertible into equity at the end of a longer time frame, typically 5-7 years.
 Hence, the company does not have to redeem the instrument at the end of the tenure and as such there is no credit risk.
-In all such cases where the terms of the preference shares/debentures give it equity like characteristics, CARE treats such instruments as quasi equity and considers it as a part of the networth of the company.
+In all such cases where the terms of the preference shares/debentures give it equity like characteristics, CARE Ratings treats such instruments as quasi equity and considers it as a part of the net worth of the company.
 Optionally Convertible Instruments In case of Optionally convertible instruments (typically Optionally Convertible Preference Shares (OCPS)/ Optionally Convertible Debentures (OCDs)), the investor has the option to convert the instrument into equity shares at the end of a certain time frame at a pre-determined price.
 In this case, the alternative of redemption of the instrument cannot be ruled out till it is actually converted into equity.
 The instrument thus has debt like characteristics till the time it is actually converted into equity.
-Thus, CARE treats such instruments as debt in its analysis.
+Thus, CARE Ratings treats such instruments as debt in its analysis.
 Tier II Bonds Banks/HFC/NBFCs all issue Tier II Bonds which are considered as part of Tier II capital.
-CARE considers them as part of debt for the purpose of calculating overall gearing.
+CARE Ratings considers them as part of debt for the purpose of calculating overall gearing.
 In case of Bank's as per Basel III guidelines, Tier II bonds also have a clause wherein, upon declaration of Point of Non Viability by RBI it can be written down.
 However, the same is a remote possibility in a going concern and hence they are treated at par with Lower Tier II bonds under Basel II which did not have any such clauses.

-Under RBI Basel III norms, banks can issue additional tien which are perpetual in nature and are part of Tier I capital.
-The have loss absorbing features with key features being coupon at all times, non-payment of coupon in the event of breach of CAR, and principal write-down.
-Further, in case of losses report bank in any financial year, the coupon can be paid out only in of availability of credit balance in reserves representing approof net profits.
-These are treated as debt from analytical personal reserves.
-Upper Tier II Bonds / Innovative Perpetual Debt Instrument under Basel II issued by Banks These instruments were issued under the Basel II guidelines by the banks and while these are part of capital adequacy of a bank, CARE treats the same as debt for the purpose of leverage.
+Basel III AT1 Bonds Under RBI Basel III norms, banks can issue additional tier I bonds which are perpetual in nature and are part of Tier I capital.
+These bonds have loss absorbing features with key features being coupon discretion at all times, non-payment of coupon in the event of breach of minimum CAR, and principal write-down.
+Further, in case of losses reported by a bank in any financial year, the coupon can be paid out only in the event of availability of credit balance in reserves representing appropriation of net profits.
+These are treated as debt from analytical perspective.
+Upper Tier II Bonds/Innovative Perpetual Debt Instrument under Basel II issued by Banks These instruments were issued under the Basel II guidelines by the banks and while these are part of capital adequacy of a bank, CARE Ratings treats the same as debt for the purpose of leverage.